-Wootric uses CX metrics — Net Promoter Score, Customer Satisfaction and Customer Effort Score — to monitor customer experience for high-growth companies.
+Wootric (now InMoment) uses CX metrics—Net Promoter Score, Customer Satisfaction and Customer Effort Score—to monitor customer experience for high-growth companies.
 We take a customer-centric approach to survey design.
 For example, our modern 2-question Net Promoter Score survey invites customers to elaborate freely on the reason for their score.
-We deliver millions of surveys that achieve response rates of 30-40%, generating thousands of customer comments each week.
+We deliver millions of surveys that achieve response rates of 30-40%, generating thousands of pieces of unstructured customer survey feedback each week.

 Customer feedback comments are a treasure trove of information that can help a company shape their product and service for success.
 Until now it has been difficult for a Customer Insights Manager or customer experience management (CXM) teams to mine and aggregate qualitative data for insights that can guide business decisions.